 It’s certainly normal to want to put the tumor and its treatment behind you and to get back to a life that doesn’t revolve around cancer.
-But it’s important to realize that follow-up care is a central part of this process that offers your child the best chance for recovery and long-term survival.
+But it’s important to realize that follow-up care is a central part of a process that offers your child the best chance for recovery and long-term survival.

-In children with heritable (bilateral) retinoblastoma, it’s very common for new tumors to form until they are 3 or 4 years old.
-This is not a failure of the treatment, but the natural process in bilateral retinoblastoma.
-Therefore, it’s very important that even after completing all treatments, children are examined regularly by specialists.
+In children with heritable (bilateral) retinoblastoma, it’s very common for new tumors to form until the child is 3 or 4 years old.
+This is not a failure of the treatment, but the natural process in heritable retinoblastoma.
+Therefore, it’s very important that these children are examined regularly by specialists after completing treatment.

 During these exams, general anesthesia (where the child is asleep) may be needed to keep a young child still enough for the doctor to do a thorough eye exam.
 This is done to be certain the cancer has been destroyed, to find recurrences as early as possible, and to look for problems caused by treatments.